 House concerts are just what they sound like…a complete concert performance with professional musicians located directly in the biggest room of a house (or other space).
 It is not a house party or a party with background music.
 It is a sit down, listening concert in a home.
 It is based upon a love of music especially when experienced as close to the musicians as possible.
 Many musicians share stories about their songs or life between songs that connects guests on a more personal level with the music and musicians.
 It is also a great opportunity to socialize with friends or meet other guests before the concert, during intermission and/or after the concert.
 Out of respect for the musicians, there’s no socializing during the performance.
 House concerts are not a commercial venture for the hosts.
 The "house" or host does not take any portion of the contributions.
 It is a great stream of additional revenue for musicians.
 House concerts support artists’ ability to make a living, they make music accessible on a grass roots level, and they connect people.
 What could be better than that, right?

 Hosts and Artists can sign up and create an account for FREE!
 Once your account is created, Hosts can create a profile by adding photos and descriptions of their space.
 Your last name, email address, and home address are never displayed on your profile.
 Hosts can search through artists’ profiles to find an artist they would like to host and send a private message directly to the musician (or their agent) to indicate their interest in hosting a show and discuss show details.
 Artists set the crowdfund goal by indicating the target number of guests and per guest contribution.
-It is not a guaranteed minimum (unless the band requires a guarantee as noted on their profile).
+It is not a guaranteed minimum (unless the band requires a guarantee as noted on their profile and agreed upon by the host in writing).
 Artists can search for Hosts based on location or geographic area and send Hosts a private message to inquire about a possible show.
-An online booking tool makes it simple for Hosts to book a show and create their own private crowdfund for the event plus a custom message to send to friends.
+An online booking tool makes it simple for Hosts to book a show.
+There are two payment options in the booking tool 1) flat fee paid by the host or 2) per guest contribution to the crowdfund.
+For the crowdfund option, the software will create a private crowdfund for the event plus a custom invitation to send to friends.
 The crowdfund page will be private and password protected to ensure that it’s kept strictly private.
-Hosts then forward the custom invitation with the crowdfund link to their circle of family and friends and send a few reminders along the way to respond.
+Hosts then forward the custom invitation with the crowdfund link to their circle of family and friends and send a few reminders along the way.
 Guests simply click on the link contained in the invitation and enter the secret code to contribute to the crowdfund and make a reservation for the event.
 Guests will be asked to give a crowdfund contribution via credit card for the event.
 After the show, Hosts and Artists are asked to complete a survey with three questions in order to confirm that the concert occurred and to report any issues.
 All of the crowdfund contributions collected online go directly to the musicians (minus the credit card and app fees).
 Artists are responsible for their own travel costs and overnight accommodations.

 Hosts and Artists can contact one another about possible shows using the Search for a Host/Artist tab at the top of the home page once they are logged in.
 When viewing a profile, simply click on the "Contact" button to send a message.
 Once show details have been discussed and confirmed, Hosts initiate a booking by clicking on the "Book our show" button, filling out the booking offer, and then sending it to the artist (click "Finish and Send to Artist").
 The artist will then review the booking offer, fill in the merchandise sales information, and then click "Perfect, Book it." or "Decline."
 Hosts will then be notified whether or not the offer was accepted and will be prompted to finish their event details.
 Hosts can send themselves the custom invitation for the show by clicking on the "Send me the Custom Invitation" button on the Host's event page.

-House concerts/Booking agreements cannot be cancelled unless there is proven detention by sickness, accidents, riots, strikes, epidemics, acts of God, or any other legitimate conditions beyond a host's or artist's control.
-Please notify the host or artist immediately as well as HomeDitty™ via customer service at firstname.lastname@example.org in the event of a cancellation.
+House concerts/Booking agreements cannot be cancelled unless there is proven detention by sickness, accidents, riots, strikes, epidemics, or acts of God.
+Please notify the host or artist immediately as well as HomeDitty™ via customer service at email@example.com in the event of a cancellation.

 Yes, outdoor shows are allowed but traditional house concerts are held indoors.
 If you would like to host a concert outdoors, there are some additional factors to take into consideration.
 Weather is often unpredictable and humidity can be difficult on stringed instruments.
 Please have an indoor back up plan in case of bad weather.
 There is also a lot of competing outdoor noise such as lawn mowers, leaf blowers, barking dogs, airplanes, etc. that can affect a performance negatively.
 House concerts are meant to be acoustic shows.
 Performing outside will likely require a sound system in order for guests to hear the performance.
 This could lead to possible sound ordinance violations.
 Many cities require a special permit for outdoor events such as concerts.
 It is the Host’s responsibility to comply with all permits and permissions required for an outdoor show.
 The host will need to get permission from the artist for an outdoor show and arrange for the necessary sound system requirements (unless the artist is able to provide a sound system).